xmtp/docs-xmtp-org/docs/pages/protocol/v3/identity.md

 Coinbase or other user UX screenshot signing a new inbox action goes here -->

-For a new user, the first thing the app will need to do is create an Inbox.
+For a new user, the first thing the app will need to do is create an inbox.
 This will automatically register the user's wallet as the recovery address.
-The app will also need to add itself as an installation ("Grant messaging access to app"), which it can do in the same combined action as creating the Inbox.
+The app will also need to add itself as an installation ("Grant messaging access to app"), which it can do in the same combined action as creating the inbox.

 This is what a combined create/grant action would look like: